 Set the Mood

 We mean mood lighting — lamps, candles — anything but overhead lighting that highlights dust.
 Lamps also make nice focal points to distract from whatever you missed.

-“Vacuuming and sweeping is the very last thing,” White says.
-Otherwise, you’ll just get the floors dirty again with your speed cleaning.
+"Vacuuming and sweeping are the very last thing," White says.
+Otherwise, you'll just get the floors dirty again with your speed cleaning.